LIKO-12/liko-12.github.io/docs/graphics/miscellaneous.md

 :::warning

-Overriding any of the standard cursors would override it to DiskOS.
+Overriding any of the standard cursors would override for DiskOS.
 And thus a LIKO-12 reboot would be required to reload the original ones.

 :::